 session database will be automatically loaded.

-In case you don’t want to have any session file saved to disk, you can use an in-memory storage by passing the special
+In case you don’t want to have any session file saved to disk, you can use an in-memory storage by passing True to the

 This storage engine is still backed by SQLite, but the database exists purely in memory.
 This means that, once you stop a client, the entire database is discarded and the session details used for logging in again will be lost forever.